The preeminence of the bishop of Rome over the entire Catholic Church, an institution known as "the papacy," took centuries to develop.

 - Nicolaitanism (Rev 2:6, 14, 15) – breach of clerical celibacy – was common.
 Some married, but most just took concubines.

 The period of instability and corruption began to wane due to a revival at Cluny in 910.
-Although it was a reform movement within monasticism, it affected whole church positively.
+Although it was a reform movement within monasticism, it affected the whole church positively.

 Pope Gregory VII/Hildebrand (1073-1085)